davitorress/weekly-planner/README.md

 - JavaScript
 - TypeScript
 - React.js
+  - React Icons
   - React Router
+  - React Toastify
   - Styled Components

 ### Functionalities

 - Simple authentication
 - Protected routes
-- Save user in <i>localStorage</i>
+- Save token in _localStorage_ to persist login
 - Validation of fields in the register and login forms
 - Time and date in real time
 - Climate according to the registered city
-- Filter tasks by days of the week
-- Tasks sorted by time
+- Events sorted by time
-- Visual feedback for conflicting tasks
+- Visual feedback for conflicting events
+- Use of REST API for event handling
+- Visual error alerts, warnings and success messages
+- Confirmation modal for deleting events
+- Loading effect on REST requests

 ## Demonstration